dinequickly/json-renderskill/README.md

 |__/
 ```

-Render UI from AI SDK tool calls.
-This repo ships a shareable Codex skill named `ai-sdk` that helps you:
+Agentic Skill to use the Vercel AI SDK for json-render .
+This repo ships a shareable  skill named `ai-sdk` that helps you:

 - Return JSON from tool calls and map outputs to React components
 - Render tool outputs on the client or stream UI from the server with RSC